Josemarialanda/simple-haskell-project/README.md

 You can enter the Nix shell with `nix develop`.
 From within the shell you can use cabal to enter the repl with `cabal repl` and you can build your project with `cabal build`.

-You can also build your project entirely with nix using `nix build`.
+You can also build your project with nix instead using `nix build`.

 **Note**: While the script itself does not depend on cabal or nix to run, in order to build/enter the development shell of your newly created project you do need to have nix + flakes installed.